USDA-ARS-GBRU/tamipami/readme.md

   --host HOST  Host address for the server (default: localhost)
 ```

-## Example data
+## Data availability

-Example datasets are available under NCBI Bioproject [PRJNA1298332 : Tamipami: Software for determining the PAM and TAM sites of new CRISPR/Cas and TnpB nucleases ](https://www.ncbi.nlm.nih.gov/bioproject/1298332).
-For more information see [`data/readme.md`](data/readme.md).
+ Full datasets are available under NCBI Bioproject [PRJNA1298332](https://www.ncbi.nlm.nih.gov/bioproject/1298332).
+For more information on the samples see [`data/readme.md`](data/readme.md).

+ Example data from one Cas9 experiment data can be downloaded from within the Tamipami web application.
+They are also available in this repository under `tamipami/assets/Example.zip`

 ## Performance

 Detailed performance metrics for 7 datasets are found at [`benchmark/readme.md`](benchmark/readme.md).
-TL;DR most datasets take 15-30 seconds to process.
+TL;DR most datasets take 10-30 seconds to process.

 ## Need more help?